Looking for Christmas gifts for the toddler boy in your life? This gift guide is perfect for 2 and 3-year-old boys! All toddler-tested and approved!

 This 14″ truck is an indoor version of the Tonka truck.
 Same idea but made of plastic instead of steel.
 For us, it makes it easier to have certain toys we keep outside and certain that stay inside (for mama’s sake).
 My son LOVES to run with this truck and push it around the house, filling it up with cars (of course) and any other random object he can find.
 I love that there’s a bonus crane with this!
 For $10 less, you can get a truck that’s a little bigger – “18 inch Dump Truck – but no crane.

 Seriously, you can’t go wrong with Matchbox Cars and you can never have enough.
 These are great for the car slides, the race tracks, and playing outside with.
 Great stocking stuffers, too!
+If your boy is a little brand-specific, they also come in Hot Wheels 20 Pack as well.

 I know you think ‘beach’ when you see this, but these are great toys all year long.
 Shovels and buckets and sandcastle shapes are great for sandboxes and snow, too!
 There are always things to be collected in buckets – rocks, leaves, sticks, cars, Cheerios – and a pail of his own for all his important finds is a boy’s best friend.